robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "I just wanted to say thank you for fixing Lily's leggings," she said cheerfully.
 "Those mornings in the palace are getting colder all the time, even with the fireplace."

-Charlie did his best.
-He looked up at her, curving his lips.
+Charlie curved his lips upwards towards eyes that didn't quite agree.

 "Your jacket should be ready tomorrow.
 Anything else?"

 Bree chuckled.

 "No, hun, just wanted to say thanks.
-Oh, and Sarah's chemise," she said, indicating the scowling blonde beside her.
+Oh, and Sarah's chemise," she said, indicating the pinch-faced blonde beside her.
 "Any idea when it might be ready?"

 Charlie swallowed and glanced at Mara, who had pulled the chemise from the bottom of the pile.